Curriculum: RN to BSN Online

 UC College of Nursing’s RN to BSN Online Program Flexible Course Schedule and Support

 Students can choose to complete the RN to BSN online program full time or part time.
-Full time students can complete the required nine nursing courses in eight months (two semesters).
+Full time students can complete the required nine nursing courses in 8 months (two semesters).
 Part time students can complete the program in either 12 months (three semesters) by taking three courses a semester or 20 months (five semesters) by taking two courses a semester.

 For more details, view the Completion Options page.